john-ziegler/pcr-plate-react/README.md

 # pcr-plate-react

 Web-based PCR Plate application built with React, React DnD, Touch backend, and Flux.
+[Feel free to play with the example](http://john-ziegler.github.io/pcr-plate-react/)

 To begin: